dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 ### SQLAlchemy ORM Cascade

 Whenever rows in a particular table are updated or deleted, rows in other tables might need to suffer changes as well.
-These changes can be simple updates, which is called a cascade update, or full deletes, known as cascade delete.
-For example, let's say that we have a table called `shopping_carts`, a table called `products`, and a third one called `shopping_carts_products` that connects shopping carts to products.
+These changes can be simple updates, which are called cascade updates, or full deletes, known as cascade deletes.
+For example, let's say that we have a table called `shopping_carts`, a table called `products`, and a third one called `shopping_carts_products` that connects the first two tables.
 If, for some reason, we need to delete rows from `shopping_carts` we will need to delete the related rows from `shopping_carts_products` as well.
 Otherwise we will end up with a lot of garbage and unfulfilled references in our database.

-To make these kind of operation easily to maintain, SQLAlchemy ORM enables developers to map cascade behavior when using `relationship()` constructs.
-Like that, when operations are performed on _parent_ objects, _child_ objects get update (or deleted) as well.
+To make this kind of operation easily to maintain, SQLAlchemy ORM enables developers to map cascade behavior when using `relationship()` constructs.
+Like that, when operations are performed on _parent_ objects, _child_ objects get updated/deleted as well.
+The following list provides a brief explanation about the most used cascade strategies on SQLAlchemy ORM:

+- `save-update`: Indicates that when a parent object is saved/updated, child objects are saved/updated as well.
+- `delete`: Indicates that when a parent object is deleted, children of this object will be deleted as well.
+- `delete-orphan`: Indicates that when a child object looses reference to a parent, it will get deleted.
+- `merge`: Indicates that `merge()` operations propagate from parent to children.

-In the _SQLAlchemy in Practice_ section, we will see this concept in action.
-However, if more information about this feature is needed, the [SQLAlchemy documentation provides a good chapter about Cascades](http://docs.sqlalchemy.org/en/latest/orm/cascades.html).
+If more information about this feature is needed, the [SQLAlchemy documentation provides a good chapter about Cascades](http://docs.sqlalchemy.org/en/latest/orm/cascades.html).

 ### SQLAlchemy Sessions